PAIR OF PORCELAIN CENTERPIECES. MEISSEN, GERMANY, POSSIBLY SECOND HALF 19TH CENTURY, AFTER ACIER.

 Reference: ZF1462

 Pair of centerpieces.
-Glazed porcelain, wood, textile, etc. Meissen, Germany, possibly the second half of the 19th century, modeled after Acier.
-With markings at the base.
-They have hairs and defects; defects at the bases.
-Two elaborate glazed porcelain figures each stand on a circular carved wooden base decorated with neoclassical elements and upholstered in red, raised on three spheres.
-Protecting the centerpieces are two clear glass bells, likely blown from the bubbles visible at the top.
-The marks on the base (blue) of both centerpieces are those used by Meissen between 1815 and 1924.
+Glazed porcelain, wood, textile, etc. Meissen, Germany, possibly second half of the 19th century, following models by Acier.
+With marks at the base.
+They have hairs and missing parts; missing parts at the base.
+Two elaborate glazed porcelain figures each have a circular carved wooden base decorated with neoclassical elements and upholstered in red on top, raised on three spheres.
+The centerpieces are protected by two clear glass cloches, likely made by hand, judging by the bubbles visible on top.
+The blue marks on the base of both centerpieces are those used by Meissen between 1815 and 1924.
 They also feature other incised elements.
-The piece featuring three gallant couples around a tree is based on a model dated 1772 by Michael Victor Acier (1736, Versailles–from 1799), who worked in Meissen from 1762 and is often referred to as "Gardeners around a Tree."
-The one with the two musicians and two pairs of dancers around a tree is based on another model by Acier dated the same year.
-In both cases, examples based on these 18th-century works were produced throughout the 19th century, with particular popularity in the second half, varying in color and small details.
+The piece depicting three gallant couples around a tree is based on a 1772 model by Michael Victor Acier (1736, Versailles–Desde, 1799), who worked in Meissen from 1762, and is commonly known as “Gardeners around the Tree.”
+The one with the two musicians and two pairs of dancers around a tree is also based on another Acier model from the same year.
+In both cases, copies based on these 18th-century works were produced throughout the 19th century, becoming particularly popular in the second half, with variations in the polychromy and minor details.

 · Size: 35,5x35,5x59 cms.
 Alt sin base 50 cms.
 Fanal 54 cms.